Mongolia country brief

 Mongolia held its first democratic elections in 1990 after 70 years of single-party rule.
 Members of the State Great Khural (Parliament) and the President are both elected for fixed four-year terms (on different electoral cycles).
 Executive power is shared by the Parliament and the President.
 The Cabinet is appointed by the Prime Minister.
 The President is the Commander-in-Chief and holds the power to veto legislation, although this can be overridden by a two-thirds majority in Parliament.
 There are two major political parties: the Mongolian People's Party (MPP), formerly the Mongolian People's Revolutionary Party, which evolved from the communist single-party government, and the Democratic Party (DP) which grew out of Mongolia's 1990 democracy movement.

 Since the 1992 Constitution came into effect, seven presidential elections have been held.
-In the last election on 26 June 2017, Mr Khaltmaagiin Battulga (DP) was elected President.
-His appointment followed the long term appointment of Mr Tsakhiagiin Elbegdorj (DP) who was first elected in 2009 and then re-elected in 2013.
+In the last election on 26 June 2017, Khaltmaagiin Battulga (DP) was elected President.
+His appointment followed the long term appointment of Tsakhiagiin Elbegdorj (DP) who was first elected in 2009 and then re-elected in 2013.
 A constitutional ruling meant he was unable to run for a third term.
 President Battulga is the 5th President of Mongolia.
 The next Presidential elections will be held in 2021.

 Mongolia's mining sector continues to grow strongly, and around 90 per cent of Mongolian exports are related to the mining industry, notably copper, gold and coal.
 Australian companies are well-placed to assist in developing Mongolia's resources, and there is strong commercial interest and investment potential in Mongolia's minerals and energy sector.
 The Oyu Tolgoi copper and gold mine alone is expected to account for as much as 30 per cent of Mongolia's GDP once full commercial ore production starts.

-Bilateral trade between Australia and Mongolia is modest, with two-way merchandise trade totalling $32.3 million in 2017-18, with Australian exports accounting for the majority of trade at $30.9 million.).
-Australia's major exports to Mongolia included electrical machinery ($2.1 million), civil engineering equipment ($2.7 million), and other mechanical equipment and parts ($7.0 million) used in Mongolia's mining industry.
-Australia's principal imports from Mongolia in 2017-18 wererubber tyres, treads and tubes ($700,000), textile clothing (90,000) measuring and analysing equipment ($90,000) and vehicle parts ($90,000).
+Bilateral trade between Australia and Mongolia is modest, with two-way merchandise trade totaling $44.4 million in 2018-19, with Australian exports accounting for the majority of trade at $43.6 million.).
+Australia's major exports to Mongolia included hand or machine tools ($7.4 million) electrical machinery ($3.5 million) and civil engineering equipment ($3.8 million).
+Australia's principal imports from Mongolia in 2018-19 were civil engineering equipment ($390,000), textile clothing ($94,000), and telecom equipment ($57,000).

 The Mongolian economy is heavily reliant on foreign capital inflows and Mongolia possesses numerous assets, including raw materials, sizable livestock and many other sectors with high potential for development (mining, food processing, telecommunications, tourism).
-Mongolia ranks 74 out of 190 countries in the World Bank's 2018 Ease of Doing Business report.
-The inflation rate in Mongolia was 4.1 per cent for 2017.
+Mongolia ranks 81 out of 190 countries in the World Bank's 2020 Ease of Doing Business report.
+The inflation rate in Mongolia was 8.4 per cent for 2018.

-China is Mongolia's largest trading partner, accounting for around 79 per cent of Mongolia's merchandise export revenues (predominantly copper and coal) and approximately 31 per cent of merchandise import expenditure in 2016.
+China is Mongolia's largest trading partner, accounting for around 83 per cent of Mongolia's merchandise export revenues (predominantly copper and coal) and approximately 32 per cent of merchandise import expenditure in 2018.
 Strong demand from China along with high commodity prices helped Mongolia to recover strongly from the Global Financial Crisis.
 Increasing numbers of Chinese workers are providing labour in Mongolia.